Key Points

 Waste in an organization is all around us.
 You want to be able to identify waste so that you can go about eliminating it where you can.
 This article will explore the most common sources of waste in any organization, explore the benefits of identifying and eliminating waste, and then present some best practices for undertaking this effort.

-Overview: What are the 7 Wastes of Lean?
+What Are the 7 Wastes of Lean?

 One corporate executive is fond of saying, “Waste is all around us, yet we walk by it every day.”
 A popular acronym that is used to describe the 7 most commonly identified wastes is TIMWOOD.
 In Japanese, Muda is the word for Waste.
-Some people are using another version of TIMWOOD called TIMWOODS that adds Skills (or the failure to use people’s skills) to improve the organization.
-This changes the 7 wastes of lean to the 8 wastes of lean

 The original 7 wastes were described by Taiichi Ohno, the Chief Engineer at Toyota, as part of the Toyota Production System (TPS)